-We believe that teaching this additional content to pupils will ensure that they are better prepared for transition to secondary school and also support their personal and social development as they grow into young adults.
-As is legally prescribed, parents have a right to withdraw their children from these additional non-statutory sex education lessons - please see the relevant section within this policy in regard to this process.
+We believe that teaching all this content to pupils will ensure that they are better prepared for transition to secondary school and also support their personal and social development as they grow into young adults.
+As is legally prescribed, parents have a right to withdraw their children from the additional non-statutory sex education lessons highlighted in yellow above - please see the relevant section within this policy in regard to this process.